apache/iceberg-docs/docs/content/docs/flink/flink-getting-started.md

 ## Querying with SQL

-Iceberg support both streaming and batch read in flink now. we could execute the following sql command to switch the execute type from 'streaming' mode to 'batch' mode, and vice versa:
+Iceberg supports both streaming and batch read in Flink now.
+With the following SQL commands, you could switch the execution type from 'streaming' mode to 'batch' mode, and vice versa:

 ```sql
 -- Execute the flink job in streaming mode for current session context